0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/sequencing.md

 - Sequence batches requests coming from the sequencer component in the node.
 - Verifying batches requests coming from the aggregator component in the node.

-This section looks at the sequencing workflow.
+This section focuses on the sequencing workflow.

 The diagram below shows the sequencing workflow for rollup (non-validium) stacks which calls `sequenceBatches(...)` and `onSequenceBatches(...)`.